Timdavidcole/CV/README.md

 ## Tim Cole

 An ex-music producer putting down the synthesisers to search for dynamic team-based problem solving activities without the need to autotune anyone.
 For the past 12 years I've been a full-time producer for mostly one band [(The Correspondents)](https://www.thecorrespondents.co.uk/), with which I've toured the world, received millions of youtube views and collaborated across multiple projects from album releases with international marketing and PR campaigns, to ensemble theatrical productions.
-Tech is often at the forefront of contemporary music, but after discovering how building little machines with words to solve the world's problems felt like magic; the chance to do that day-in day-out with other like minded people sounded like a career to me.
+Tech is often at the forefront of contemporary music, but after discovering how building little machines with words to solve the world's problems felt like magic; the chance to do that day-in day-out with other like minded people sounded like an exciting new career to me.

 ## Skills